Bruce Peninsula National Park in Ontario

 A young female hiker climbing near the summit of Gros Morne Mountain, in Gros Morne National Park, Newfoundland and Labrador, Canada.
 A gorgeous green valley of mountains and lakes are behind her.

-Another stunning sight is the desert-like Tablelands with unusual rock formations created by the earth's tectonic plates colliding.
+Another stunning sight is the desert-like Tablelands with unusual rock formations created by the Earth's tectonic plates colliding.

 The Yukon